-Ils sont entrés (specific event – short in lenght) pendant que nous dormions (ongoing action – longer in lenght).
+Ils sont entrés (specific event – short in length) pendant que nous dormions (ongoing action – longer in length).
 They came in as we were sleeping.

 - Sometimes, the same tense is used for the 2 actions if they are of same length:

 – 2 actions that went on for some time:

 Pendant que j’étudiais, tu regardais la télé.
 While I was studying, you were watching TV.

 Tu es rentrée quand je suis sortie.
 You came in as I was going out.

 3 – Some Expressions are Usually followed by the Imperfect

 Some time expressions are usually followed by the imperfect since they introduce habitual events: I suggest you memorize them, it’s a big help.

 - le lundi, le soir, le matin… On Mondays, in the evening, in the morning…

 - tous les lundis (tous les matins, tous les soirs, tous les jours…) Every Monday, every morning, every evening, everyday…